 The Graduate College sponsors several Graduate Interdisciplinary Programs (GIDPs) in addition to the many interdisciplinary possibilities available through regular graduate degree programs.
 GIDPs transcend departmental boundaries by facilitating cutting edge teaching and research at the nexus of traditional disciplines.
 The high value placed on interdisciplinary research and education is indicative of The University of Arizona's enthusiasm and commitment to fostering innovation and creativity among its faculty and students.

-Students who wish to apply to the PSM degree in Applied Biosciences must have the minimum qualifications:
+Students who wish to apply to in the Applied Biosciences -Professional Science Master's degree must have the minimum qualifications:

 A Bachelors (or equivalent) degree with a major in an area of biosciences from an accredited institution.